WithSecureLabs/chainsaw/README.md

     OPTIONS:
-        -s, --software <SOFTWARE_HIVE_PATH>      The path to the SOFTWARE hive -o, --output <OUTPUT>                    Save the output to a json file -h, --help                               Print help
+        -s, --software <SOFTWARE_HIVE_PATH>      The path to the SOFTWARE hive --stats-only                         Only output details about the SRUM database -q                                       Suppress informational output
+        -o, --output <OUTPUT>                    Save the output to a file -h, --help                               Print help

 ##### Command Example